Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency

 In this subsection, we investigate the computational performance of mRrDR with respect to the parameter $r$.
-Our experiment results show that $1\leq r\leq 10$ is a good option for better performances of mRrDR.

-For each linear system, we run mRrDR for several values of parameter $r$, and we plot the performance of the method (average of 10 trials) with respect to the number of row actions.
+We plot the performance of the method in terms of the number of row actions.
+Figures \ref{figue6251} and \ref{figue6261} illustrate our experimental results.
 Note again that $\beta=0$ represents the RrDR method and $r=1$ represents the RK method.

-Figures \ref{figue6251} and \ref{figue6261} illustrate our experimental results.
-It is can be seen that a larger $r$ may lead to slower convergence and $1\leq r\leq 10$ is a good option.
+It is can be seen that a larger $r$ may lead to slower convergence and $r\in[1, 10]$ is a good option.
 Besides, with an appropriate $r$, the mRrDR method may converge faster than the mRK method $(r=1)$.
-For example, it can be observed from the first row in Figure \ref{figue6251} that mRrDR with $r=4$ performs better than the mRK method, i.e. $r=1$, and from Figure \ref{figue6261} we know that $r=6$ or $r=7$ are good choices.
+For example, the first row in Figure \ref{figue6251} shows that mRrDR with $r=4$ performs better than the mRK method.